 It appears that keeping the windows open doesn’t increase the car’s aerodynamics drag.
 “The effect of opening the windows at 65 mph did not measurably reduce fuel economy,” Fisher says.

-- Park in shade to reduce the need for air conditioning.
+- Park in the shade to reduce the need for air conditioning.

-- When running errands, plan ahead and multitask to reduce driving time.
+- Try to group your errands together on the same trip to reduce driving time.
 If possible, avoid the road during rush hour and heavier traffic.